 When it was originally conceived, the Nortel Orbitor was envisaged as being a “highly featured, pocket-sized wireless device” that would use advanced voice-recognition technology and a touch-sensitive screen to deliver voice, messaging and graphical notes in “one convenient, easy-to-use mobile communications devices.”

 The team working on the device boldly claimed they were “creating a new vision of personal communications for this decade [the 1990s] and into the next century.”
 They made it clear that the Orbitor was not a telephone, pager or a personal digital assistant (PDA) but that it was “something new, different and unique.”
 They preferred to describe it as being part of “a new category of personal communications management products that would put the user in control of emerging services and applications.”

-The original idea for the Orbitor was to be a compact, lightweight personal device, about the size of the wallet, that would be attached to a persons’ clothing or easily fit on a pocket or handbag.
+The original idea for the Orbitor was to be a compact, lightweight personal device, about the size of a wallet, that would be attached to a person’s clothing or easily fit in a pocket or handbag.

 The early design ideas centred on users being able to “dial” a number by simply speaking a number or a person’s name – a concept, that at the time, seemed like science fiction.

 Early concept models also included a detachable speaker that was designed to fit over a user’s ear “for handsfree operation and private conversations” – akin to a detachable Bluetooth headset that would come in later years.

 Nortel also envisaged that the Orbitor would support multimedia capabilities allowing users to communicate in different ways.
 For example, sending written messages to one person while having a call with another at the same time – yet another example of a use-case that is now taken for granted.